it-projects-llc/odoo-saas-tools/README.md

 =====

 1. Configure Odoo installation
-   * set dbfilter or run odoo with --db-filter parameter, e.g. ^%h$
+   * set dbfilter in config file or run odoo with --db-filter parameter, e.g. ^%h$
+     * be sure, that you don't use db_name in config file and don't run odoo with -d (--database) parameter

    * execute commands below to allow create databases with dots in name:

    > cd path/to/odoo